-The DBF operates a defined benefit pension arrangement called the Bristol Diocesan Board of Finance Limited Staff Retirement Benefit Scheme (the Scheme), which is closed to new members.
-The Scheme provides benefits based on final salary and length of service on retirement, leaving service or death.
-The following disclosures exclude any allowance for deferred taxation, defined contribution arrangements or discretionary benefits under the Scheme.
+The Bristol Diocesan Board of Finance (the Employer) operates a defined benefit pension arrangement called the Bristol Diocesan Board of Finance Limited Staff Retirement Benefit Scheme (the Scheme).
+The following disclosures exclude any allowance for defined contribution schemes operated by the Employer.

 The Scheme is subject to the Statutory Funding Objective under the Pensions Act 2004.
 A valuation of the Scheme is carried out at least once every three years to determine whether the Statutory Funding Objective is met.
-As part of the process the Employer must agree with the trustees of the Scheme the contributions to be paid to address any shortfall against the Statutory Funding Objective.
+As part of the process the Employer must agree with the Trustees of the Scheme the contributions to be paid to meet the Statutory Funding Objective.

-The most recent comprehensive actuarial valuation of the Scheme was carried out as at 31st March 2017 and the results of that valuation were updated to 31 December 2018 allowing for cashflows in and out of the Scheme and changes to assumptions over the period.
-The next valuation of the Scheme is due as at 31st March 2020.
-In the event that the valuation reveals a larger deficit than expected the DBF may be required to increase contribution above those set out in the existing Schedule of Contributions.
+The most recent comprehensive actuarial valuation of the Scheme was carried out as at 31 March 2017 and the results of that valuation were updated to 31 December 2019 allowing for cashflows in and out of the Scheme and changes to assumptions over the period.
+The next valuation of the Scheme is due as at 31 March 2020.
+In the event that the valuation reveals a larger deficit than expected the Employer may be required to increase contributions above those set out in the existing Schedule of Contributions.
 Conversely, if the position is better than expected, it's possible that contributions may be reduced.